AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Related Work

 \section{Related Work}

-\textbf{Agentic Reasoning in RL.} A prominent line of research on agentic reasoning in LLMs builds upon reinforcement learning to optimize reasoning behaviors directly.
-The introduction of GRPO and its variants~\citep{shao2024deepseekmath,zheng2025group,zhao2025geometric,li2025repo,zhang2025gvpo,liu2025understanding,yu2025dapo,lu2025arpo} marked a turning point, proposing a critic-free formulation that estimates group-relative advantages across sampled responses.
-Building on these foundations, recent work has explored agentic reasoning with tool use, such as ARTIST~\citep{singh2025agentic} and rStar2~\citep{shang2025rstar2}, which employ outcome-based RL in settings with noisy or uncertain tool feedback.
-In parallel, recent research on self-evolving agents~\citep{fang2025comprehensive,yu2025demystifying, gao2025survey} shifts the view from static agents toward agents designed for continual adaptation.
-This line of work emphasizes mechanisms such as continual learning, structural modification, and autonomous self-improvement to extend an agent’s reasoning capacity over time.
+\textbf{Agentic Reasoning in RL.} Recent work on agentic reasoning in LLMs leverages reinforcement learning to directly optimize reasoning behaviors.
+The introduction of critic-free methods such as GRPO and its variants~\citep{li2025repo,yu2025dapo,zou2026reasonfluxprm} marked a key shift toward group-relative advantage estimation.
+Building on this, subsequent studies incorporate tool use into agentic RL, including ARTIST~\citep{singh2025agentic} and rStar2~\citep{shang2025rstar2}, while parallel lines of work on self-evolving agents emphasize continual adaptation through learning and structural modification~\citep{fang2025comprehensive}.

-\textbf{Tool Use and Integration in LLMs.} Early work on tool use in LLMs relied on prompting strategies that interleaved reasoning with external queries or API calls \citep{press2022selfask,yao2023react}.
-Additional existing works \citep{nakano2022webgpt, schick2024toolformer} proposed training-based approaches that explicitly empower LLMs with tool-use capabilities, as well as extended tool-usage to large-scale API integration and planning \citep{patil2023gorilla,song2023restgpt, zou2025tattoo}, multi-tool orchestration \citep{shen2023hugginggpt}, and adaptive selection \citep{qin2024toolllm}.
+\textbf{Tool Use and Integration in LLMs.} Early work on tool use in LLMs relied on prompting strategies that interleaved reasoning with external queries or API calls \citep{press2022selfask,yao2023react,zou2026transformer}.
+Additional existing works \citep{nakano2022webgpt, schick2024toolformer,hu2024visual} proposed training-based approaches that explicitly empower LLMs with tool-use capabilities, as well as extended tool-usage to large-scale API integration and planning \citep{patil2023gorilla,song2023restgpt}, multi-tool orchestration \citep{shen2023hugginggpt}, and adaptive selection \citep{qin2024toolllm}.
 More recent work integrates tool use tightly into training and system design, such as multimodal agent tuning \citep{gao2025multimodal} and infrastructure for dynamic discovery and synchronization \citep{ding2025toolregistry,mastouri2025automcp}.
-However, existing tool-integration work setups generally assume a fixed set of designated tools for limited tasks, whereas realistic scenarios usually demand dynamic selection from large and evolving tool pools.
-We address this by explicitly modeling tool selection within reasoning trajectories.
+We leave additional related works in Appendix \ref{app:related_works}.